Our Services

-Optimizing shilajit dosing aligns with your body rhythms and goals.
-Take 100–500 mg in the morning before breakfast for energy and focus, add a modest afternoon dose to maintain momentum, and consider a low evening dose for recovery and sleep.
+Shilajit dosing works best when aligned with your body's natural rhythms and wellness goals.
+For optimal results, take 100–500 mg in the morning before breakfast to support energy and mental focus.
+A modest afternoon dose can help maintain momentum throughout the day, while a smaller evening dose may aid recovery and improve sleep quality.

 Shilajit, a mineral-rich resin used for centuries in Ayurvedic medicine, has gained popularity for its energy-boosting, cognitive-enhancing, and anti-aging properties.
 While countless users swear by its benefits, timing your dose correctly can make a significant difference in outcomes.
 Below, we break down the science behind shilajit dosing, explore the "Best time to take Shilajit," and offer practical tips to help you get the most from each dose.